-To facilitate research in this laboratory, a large classroom-sized acoustically treated laboratory is equipped with an 8-channel loudspeaker reproduction system and five widescreen LCD monitors to simulate a teacher and four students positioned around a subject, who is seated at a desk in the center of the room.
-Using custom room simulation, data collection, and video reproduction software, we are able to adjust the level of presented speech, background noise, and artificial reverberation levels depending on the specific learning task we are studying.
-The loudspeaker and monitor arrays are controlled by an Apple MacPro and Firewire 16-channel A/D and D/A (Apogee, Ensemble).
-Six channels of video output are available from the computer.
-Using closed-circuit television, subjects are monitored while performing an experiment, which may be recorded on a secondary PC laptop for further analysis.
-In addition to video recording capabilities, we have developed a head-mounted gyroscope to track head movement during experiments.
+To facilitate our research, a large acoustically treated laboratory is equipped with an 8-channel loudspeaker reproduction system and five widescreen HGTVs to simulate multiple positioned around a subject, who is seated in the center of the room.
+Using custom room simulation, data collection, and video reproduction software, we are able to adjust the level of presented speech, background noise, and artificial reverberation levels depending on specific experimental tasks.
+Via a web camera and wireless microphone, subjects are monitored while performing an experiment, which may be recorded on a secondary laptop for further analysis.
+There also is access to probe microphone/hearing-aid analysis systems, audiometers, tympanometers, and programmable/digital hearing aid systems.

 For our experiments, we also have access to the joint-use Auditory-Visual (AV) Core Facility that was developed as part of the Center for Perception and Communication in Children.
 This Facility supports research on spatial effects of auditory and visual sound sources on children’s speech perception and comprehension, with special emphasis on the listening needs of children with hearing loss.
 It includes a large single-walled, acoustically isolated sound booth, a control room, office space for core personnel and a waiting room.